cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.5.3 (2019-02-06) =
+* Fixed a bug: in the attribute enable/disable settings page some attributes could not be enabled.
+Changing the settings was not saved.
+This has been fixed now.

+= 4.5.2 (2019-02-05) =
+* Added support for adding mutiple store codes to Google Local Product Inventory Feeds

+= 4.5.1 (2019-02-04) =
+* The Redis Object Caching support was causing issues with some of our users so we removed support for the Redis Object Caching again (temporarly)

+= 4.5.0 (2019-02-03) =
+* Added the possibility to add prefix and suffixes before and after the id

+= 4.4.9 (2019-02-03) =
+* Removed upgrade notices for members who bought an Elite license

+= 4.4.8 (2019-02-03) =
+* Fixed a bug: the Aelia currency switch enable/disable option was broken, it could not be turned off.
+This issue has been fixed.

+= 4.4.7 (2019-02-03) =
+* Fixed a bug: include_only filters on tags were not working.
+This issue has been fixed.
+* Added compatibility for the Redit Object Caching plugin
+* Added some more license checks

+= 4.4.6 (2019-01-31) =
+* Solved a PHP warning that showed up when creating filters on quantity fields

+= 4.4.5 (2019-01-31) =
+* Final preparations made for the launch of the Elite features.
+Added lots of notifications, help texts and utm parameters

+= 4.4.4 (2019-01-30) =
+* Added notifications to the manage feeds page with regards to the Elite features

+= 4.4.3 (2019-01-30) =
+* Disabled the chart feature for now as Chart.js seems to conflict with some theme's

+= 4.4.2 (2019-01-29) =
+* New feature: introduced a chart feature for every individual product feed showing the amount of products per feed after each refresh.

+= 4.4.1 (2019-01-29) =
+* Fixed a bug: rules to change shipping costs for non Google shopping/Facebook feeds where not working.
+This issue has been fixed now.

+= 4.4.0 (2019-01-28) =
+* Fixed a bug: manually entered Aelia prices for variation products did not make it to the product feed.
+This issue has been fixed now.

+= 4.3.9 (2019-01-27) =
+* Fixed a bug: when a shipping zone was applicable for multiple countries it only put in the last country in the feed.
+This issue has been fixed now.

+= 4.3.8 (2019-01-26) =
+* Removed the template for Google Product Review Feeds as it was not fiished yet

+= 4.3.7 (2019-01-25) =
+* Fixed a bug: Aelia base currency was always showing as a shipping currency prefix after updating the currency setting of a product feed.
+This has been fixed now.

+= 4.3.6 (2019-01-25) =
+* Fixed a bug: there was a double currency prefix with shipping costs.
+This has been solved.

+= 4.3.5 (2019-01-25) =
+* Added Aelia exchange rate features for shipping costs

 = 4.3.4 (2019-01-23) =
 * Further improved support for the Aelia currency switcher